Andreas Hall: Murders

-In 1847, Hall was travelling with another young man, Franklin Brown, when the pair got into some sort of quarrel near Troy.
+In 1847, Hall was traveling with another young man, Franklin Brown, when the pair got into some sort of quarrel near Troy.
 In his fit of anger, Hall killed him and then stole all valuables he had on him.
 In an attempt to hide the corpse, Hall left it in some brushlands and immediately left.
 Some time after the killing, racked with feelings of guilt and remorse, Hall contemplated suicide, only for his sister to interrupt and convince him not to do so.
 Not long after, Hall married and took on odd jobs as a laborer.

-On July 1, 1848, Hall decided to burgle into the home of Noah and Amy Smith, both 75, an elderly couple who lived on an isolated farmhouse near Petersburgh, the latter being an aunt to New York State Representative Gideon Reynolds.
+On July 1, 1848, Hall decided to burgle into the home of Noah and Amy Smith, both 75, an elderly couple who lived in an isolated farmhouse near Petersburgh, the latter being an aunt to New York State Representative Gideon Reynolds.
 Having previously done work for them, he was aware that the couple had around $1,500 worth of silver goods stashed in their home, prompting him to devise a scheme to kill them and steal it.
 After taking a wooden spike with him, he visited the Smiths at nighttime, ostensibly to inform Noah that his cattle had broken the fences behind his barn and fled into the meadows.
 The two men went to the area to inspect the situation, and upon arrival, Hall plunged the spike into the man's head, killing him instantly.
 Hall then returned to the house and asked for an axe, and after being given it and a glass of water, he proceeded to hack at Amy multiple times.
 As she was still alive at that point, he continued to strike her viciously, causing gashes on her neck that spanned from ear to ear.
-After stealing about $2000 in cash and valuables, Hall fled the house and went to New York City, where he subsequently sold them.
+After stealing about $2,000 in cash and valuables, Hall fled the house and went to New York City, where he subsequently sold them.

 The following day, concerned neighbors went to check in on the Smiths.
 After finding that the door had been locked, they broke it down, only to find Amy's body lying on a chair, covered in copious amounts of blood.
 Upon further inspection, Noah's body was also found in some grasslands near the barn.
 The crime was immediately reported to the authorities, who started a wide-scale search for the possible perpetrator(s).

 Arrest and trial

 On July 7, 1848, Hall and an unnamed peddler of books and newspapers were arrested in Troy on charges of killing the Smith couple.
 While the peddler was later released, Hall was charged with Amy Smith's murder, to which he pleaded innocent.
 His subsequent two-week trial, followed alongside that of child killer Barney O'Donnell, was of great interest to the news media and locals.
-In the end, both men were respectively found guilty and sentenced to death for their respective crimes.
+In the end, both men were found guilty and sentenced to death for their respective crimes.